 What is spirituality?

 In the past, any definition of spirituality would have been very tightly correlated with certain religious beliefs that focus on the godliness or spirit within people.
-In other words, spiritual people would have been seen as devout, pious and concentrated more on sacred or metaphysical matters than earthly ones.
+In other words, spiritual people would have been seen as devout, pious and as someone concentrated more on sacred or metaphysical matters rather than earthly ones.
 These days, however, a more extensive definition of spirituality is accepted, which includes broader traditions that lead to personal growth.
-Examples of this could be, the sort of inner journey that many people take from meditative practices and non-religious activities like transcendentalism and perennial philosophy.
+Examples of this could be the sort of inner journey that many people take from meditative practices and non-religious activities like transcendentalism and perennial philosophy.
 Some people consider themselves to be spiritual but not religious, as they perhaps do not feel a sense of belonging to a religion

 How does spirituality affect daily life?

 For some people, spirituality is woven into their daily lives through different practices and rotuines.
 Sometimes, people will pray to a higher being on a daily basis, and others will take part in other activities, such as mindfulness

 , which help them during their normal day to day lives.
 Most people who feel that they are spiritual in some way and take part in activities that reinforce this, whether collectively or on their own, report that they have better well-being as a result.
 Suffering, illness, grief